itwritsmall/itwritsmall.github.io/_drafts/adding-categories-tags-poole.md

 ## Step 1- Adding Categories and Tags to Posts and Pages

 Let's start with the easy part.
 If you want to use categories and/or tags you'll have to add them to your posts and pages.
-Simple enough, open a post up with a text editor and into the front matter (the stuff between the `---` that probably inlcudes `layout:` and `title:`) tags, put something like this
+Simple enough, open a post up with a text editor and into the front matter (the stuff between the `---` that probably includes `layout:` and `title:`) tags, put something like this

 `categories: [category]`
 `tags: [tag, tag, tag, tag]`